Chapter 3301-69 Miscellaneous Programs

 (1) An estimate of the total administrative costs for the fiscal year, developed pursuant to this paragraph, which may be revised from time to time as determined by the administering office.
 Amounts to ensure sufficient cash flow may be included in this estimate;

-(2) An estimate of the federal share of funding to be reimbursed to the department from the Ohio department of job and family services for administrative costs for the fiscal year;
+(2) An estimate of the federal share of funding to be reimbursed to the department from the department of Medicaid for administrative costs for the fiscal year;

-(3) In consultation with the Ohio department of job and family services, a numeric value for each provider, reflective of the proportion that each provider's estimated paid claims represents, of the estimated total of all paid claims to all providers for the fiscal year;
+(3) In consultation with the department of Medicaid, a numeric value for each provider, reflective of the proportion that each provider's estimated paid claims represents, of the estimated total of all paid claims to all providers for the fiscal year;

 (4) An estimate of the amount to be collected from each provider for administrative costs by subtracting the amount computed pursuant to paragraph (C)(2) of this rule from the amount computed pursuant to paragraph (C)(1) of this rule and multiplying the resulting value by the numeric value developed for each provider pursuant to paragraph (C)(3) of this rule.
 The results of these computations shall be published on the department's website, and should specify for each provider the estimate of the annual amount computed to be collected and the schedule, frequency, and proportion by which such amounts shall be calculated; and